-Once a tenant has moved into the property, the landlord still has to inspect common areas under the landlord’s control if they should have known about the danger.
-If the danger is in the tenant’s control, the landlord has to take action once they have actual knowledge of the condition.5
+Once you have moved into the property, the landlord still has to inspect common areas under the landlord’s control if they should have known about the danger.
+If the danger is in your control, the landlord has to take action once they have actual knowledge of the condition.5

 The landlord cannot delegate this legal duty to someone else, like an independent contractor.6 Even if an independent contractor is responsible for inspecting the property or repairing hazards, the landlord can be held liable for injuries caused by them.

 2. Who can file a lawsuit against a landlord?

 Injured tenants are not the only ones who can sue their landlords or apartment buildings for their injuries.
 Victims can include: